Size-dependent commensurability and its possible role in determining the frictional behavior of adsorbed systems: Results discussion

-The results obtained within the DFT-rVV10 scheme for the adsorption of Xe on both graphene and gold substrates appear to be accurate enough to be used as the reference dataset for tuning the unknown parameters appearing in the force field for the Xe-C (Eq.~\eqref{eq:buck}) and Xe-Au (Eq.~\eqref{eq:potxe_onmetal}) interactions.
-By fitting the data shown in Fig.~\ref{perp_pes} with a nonlinear least-squares Marquardt-Levenberg algorithm,\cite{gnuplot} we obtain the parameter values reported in Table~\ref{tab:aicoeff}.
-The fitting is very satisfactory as can be seen in Fig.~\ref{perp_pes} by comparing the Xe adsorption energy as a function of the adatom-substrate separation calculated within the MD scheme (in black color) with the \emph{ab initio} rVV10 data (in green color); in particular the equilibrium energies and distances are in excellent agreement.
-The energy variation as a function of the adatom lateral position, shown in Fig.~\ref{lat_pes}, is well reproduced, apart from slight overestimation of the corrugation in the Xe/GL system.
+The results obtained within the DFT-rVV10 scheme for the adsorption of Xe on both graphene and gold substrates appear to be accurate enough to be used as the reference dataset for tuning the unknown parameters appearing in the force field for the Xe–C (Eq.~\eqref{eq:buck}) and Xe–Au (Eq.~\eqref{eq:potxe_onmetal}) interactions.
+By fitting the data shown in Fig. \ref{fig:gpes}a and b using a nonlinear least-squares Marquardt–Levenberg algorithm~\cite{gnuplot}, we obtain the parameter values reported in Table~\ref{tab:aicoeff}.
+The fitting is very satisfactory as can be seen in Fig.~\ref{fig:gpes}a and b by comparing the Xe adsorption energy as a function of the adatom–substrate separation calculated within the MD scheme (in black color) with the \textit{ab initio} rVV10 data (in green color); in particular the equilibrium energies and distances are in excellent agreement.
+The energy variation as a function of the adatom lateral position, shown in Fig.~\ref{fig:gpes}c and d, is well reproduced by the adopted force fields.
+An accurate description of the lateral PES is essential for a reliable simulation of tribological systems.
+The shape and the corrugation of the PES determine, in fact, the frictional forces.
+It is typically difficult to correctly reproduce the shape of the PES for rare gases on metals by analytical force fields.
+Pair wise potentials, like the Lennard-Jones potential, favor, in fact, the sites with the highest coordination.
+Experiments reveal, instead, that for many rare gas atoms on metals, such as Xe on gold, the adsorption occurs on-top.
+Such hard substrates can be accurately modeled by an external potential representing the interaction with a fixed and rigid triangular lattice frame~\cite{Varini2015,modelxe}.
+The potential we adopted to model the Xe/Au system correctly reproduces the PES shape (Fig.~\ref{fig:gpes}), with minima at on-top sites and maxima at hollow sites.
+Not only the potential corrugation is in excellent agreement with that obtained by the rVV10 method.
+A small underestimation, less than 1 meV, is instead observed in the PES corrugation for the Xe/GL system.
+The uncertainty in the estimation of the PES corrugation is not expected to affect the results of the MD simulations presented in the next section.
+The different lattice match of the Xe/Au and Xe/GL plays, in fact, a major role in determining the degree of commensurability of the rare gas islands in the two systems.

 In conclusion, the parametric potentials tuned on the DFT-rVV10 data provide an accurate description of the adsorbate systems.
-Their use in MD simulations will allow us to study the evolution of systems containing a large number of xenon atoms over long time scales, inaccessible by \emph{ab initio} MD,\cite{my_prl13} still preserving a realistic description of the interactions.
+Their use in MD simulations will allow us to study the evolution of a system relevant for tribology, containing a large number of xenon atoms over long time scales, typically inaccessible by \textit{ab initio} MD~\cite{cp,my_prl13}.